What is an art gallery?

 Institutions – Art galleries funded by state government, university, local councils or even privately (like MONA in Hobart) with permanent and/or temporary exhibitions and perhaps a permanent collection.
 They are called a variety of names: museums, institutions, collections or galleries.
 Some are very large like the National Gallery of Victoria whereas others are small like the Gallery @ City Library.
 The larger ones are well staffed with professional curators and gallery attendants.
 As these galleries receive funding the choice of art that they exhibit is not dependent on sales.
 Sometimes they charge entry fee, otherwise there are nothing for sale except at the gift shop/coffee shop.
-(See my posts on Museums and Collections , State Galleries & Politics and 2Do @ Art Museum.)
+(See my posts: Institutional Art Galleries in Melbourne, Museums and Collections , State Galleries & Politics and 2Do @ Art Museum.)

 Art Dealers – These galleries are selling art purchased for on selling; they may also, sell on consignment from collectors and artists.
 Their exhibition does not change except for sales or to rotate stock, for example Kozminsky.